 If you’re coming to our office for a dental emergency, it is important to get the care you need as soon as possible.
 In some cases we may be able to offer same-day care, depending on the severity of your problem and our availability.
 For non-emergencies, we’ll simply schedule your next appointment after your initial cleaning and exam.
 We’ll work with you to schedule in a way that fits with your schedule.

 Dental fillings are one of the most common dental procedures, and can restore decayed teeth that have been compromised by cavities or other damage.
 Different materials can be used for fillings, depending on the extent and location of the damage, as well as your overall oral health.
-Composite resin, gold alloys, metal amalgam, porcelain, and glass ionomer cement are all materials that are utilized for dental fillings.
 If you suspect you may have a cavity, it’s important to get it checked out as soon as possible to prevent further decay.
 If left untreated, cavities can grow more severe, and may need to be treated with more invasive procedures like root canal therapy or even extraction, to restore your oral health.

 Dental inlays and onlays are restorative procedures that can improve both the function and appearance of your teeth.
 A dental inlay is meant to restore part of a damaged tooth that may be too large for a dental filling, but not large enough for a crown.
 Dental onlays are similar, but they are placed on the chewing surface of the tooth.
 They can be made from gold, porcelain, composite resin, or other tooth colored material and can be used to restore damaged or decayed teeth.